-The first month of Brain Balance, it was like uncovering the old monster.And then, it was like a turn… like a 180… as we were getting closer to the second month, Sofia came out of it and said, “I feel like I can think better, I can hear things better.”
+The first month of Brain Balance, it was like uncovering the old monster.
+Then, it was like a turn… like a 180.
+As we were getting closer to the second month, Sofia came out of it and said, “I feel like I can think better, I can hear things better.”
 Then she said, “but most of all, you and I communicate better.”
-That’s not to say that she’s a perfect child with no issues and we don’t have conflicts, but we can have a dialogue, we can communicate, we can resolve, we can problem solve, we can plan.
-One of the Brain Balance advertisements, it says, it was like, my family before Brain Balance and my family after Brain Balance are not the same.
+That’s not to say that she’s a perfect child with no issues and we don’t have conflicts, but we can have a dialogue, we can communicate, we can resolve, we can problem-solve, we can plan.
+One of the Brain Balance advertisements, it says, it was like, my family before Brain Balance and my family after Brain Balance is not the same.
 I agree with that.

-I worked at a college, so there’s people there that I know who have children with autism or ADHD and are in the same spot where I was, years ago.
+I worked at a college, so there are people there that I know who have children with autism or ADHD and are in the same spot where I was, years ago.
 I give them information about Brain Balance.
 Anybody and everybody who wants to listen, I’m going to tell you about it, because it works.
 It works.